 If you contribute to a traditional IRA, Keogh, HSA, or SEP IRA, it is considered tax-deductible since you’ve already paid taxes on that income and you will pay taxes at the time of withdrawal.
 You can contribute until the tax deadline.
 Doing so will lower your overall adjusted gross income (AGI) and potentially bring you a bigger return or cut the taxes you owe.

-Make sure to confirm you are eligible to make this contribution by reviewing the Traditional IRA income phaseout limits for deductions for 2013.
+Make sure to confirm you are eligible to make this contribution by reviewing the Traditional IRA income phaseout limits for deductions.

 If your income is low enough, you might also qualify for the Saver’s Credit for contributing to a retirement account.

 Unless you’re 100% sure, you should run the numbers to see if itemizing deductions makes sense versus simply taking the easy standard deduction.
 Standard deductions for 2013 are as follows: